 Yes, there are sharks in Aruba.
 The sharks are found further out in the open water, they are not known to come near the beaches.
 You will find that there are over 20 species of sharks in the Dutch Caribbean islands.

 You will find sharks species like reef sharks, whale sharks, and hammerhead sharks there.
-These diving locations where they are sharks should be avoided.

 There have been no major shark attacks recorded in Aruba.
 There was an incident between Aruba and Venezuela in December 2015.